UTSCCSCC01/projectf21-gmt-8-gang/README.md

 We aim to work with certain restaurant chains/groceries stores that will accept this currency, so that donors will be certain their charitable donation can only be spent on specific locations (i.e Tim hortons/ Walmarts)

 # Installation:
-Front end: Android Studio (Java)
+Front end: Android Studio (Xml)
 Back end: Java
 Database: MongoDB

+Steps to get app running:
-1. clone repo into local repository
+1. Clone repo into local repository
-2. import the BeingSeenApp directory into android studio
+2. Import the BeingSeenApp directory into android studio
-3.Go to Android Studio>Preference>Build,Execution,Deployment>Build Tools>Gradle and change the "Use Gradle from:" option to gradle-wrapper.properties (note should also be using Gradle 11)
+3. Go to Android Studio>Preference>Build,Execution,Deployment>Build Tools>Gradle and change the "Use Gradle from:" option to gradle-wrapper.properties (note should also be using Gradle 11)
 4. After Android studio loads new options click on "Sync Project with Gradle files"
 5. If there is still an error, go to File>Invalidate Cache and restart
 6. Run app in android studio emulator: https://developer.android.com/training/basics/firstapp/running-app (You may need to download a virtual device in AVD manager)